 Every pregnant woman, especially those under the age of 16, will be required to undergo mandatory counselling prior to the procedure.

 If a pregnant woman, after receiving counselling, wishes to proceed with the termination of pregnancy, at least 48 hours must elapse before she consents to the abortion.
-She can only undergo the abortion procedure once this 48-hour window has passed.
+She can undergo the abortion procedure only once this 48-hour window has passed.

-Circumstances under which Abortion Procedures are Not to be Carried Out
+Circumstances Under Which Abortion Procedures are Not to be Carried Out

 Abortion procedures are prohibited if the pregnancy is over 16 weeks, unless the treatment is carried out by an authorised medical practitioner with the necessary qualifications.
 Procedures on pregnancies over 24 weeks are prohibited unless necessary to preserve the life or health of the pregnant woman.